 There's no doubt about it.

-They're even talking about eliminating ice.
+They're even talking about eliminating ICE.

-But now it's gonna come out.
+But now it's going to come out.

 I'm more socialist than you.